b310-digital/mindwendel/README.md

 be found on kits.blog/tools and can be used by schools for free.
 More info on how to use it can be found in this post https://kits.blog/digitale-lesestrategien-brainstorming/

+Logos and text provided with courtesy of kits.

 ## Acknowledgements